 Left: SWIR-based false-color image containing the pure samples.
 Center: Spectral classification of the samples.
 The solid color in the classes denotes purity and homogeneity in the sample.
 Right: characteristic spectra from all pure substances.

-The high spectral resolution and low smile effect** characteristic of the HySpex cameras ensure that we accurately capture the sharp peaks of the API (@1426 nm, for example) and achieve a consistent separation of the spectrally similar excipients.
+The high spectral resolution and low smile effect** characteristic of the HySpex cameras ensure that we accurately capture the sharp peaks of the API and achieve a consistent separation of the spectrally similar excipients.
 The data from the pure samples was used to create a library of spectral references.
 With the spectral unmixing capability in Breeze analysis software from Prediktera, we can quantify the ratio of the different components in the mixes using the spectral library as input.
 This spectral unmixing function allows for solving quantification problems without the need of a comprehensive calibration set.

 Spatial distribution of the different chemical substances in the pure samples and in the two unknown mixes.